ministryofjustice/aws-sharepoint-connector/README.md

 - S3 calls are isolated in `src/connector/s3.py`.
 - Retry behavior for HTTP chunk uploads is managed in `src/connector/utils.py`.

-## Operational notes

-- SharePoint uploads use chunked upload sessions (`10MB` chunks).
-- Destination folder existence is validated before upload.
-- Upload verification checks that the file exists in destination folder after chunk transfer.
-- Logging is emitted to stdout for easy collection in containerized runtimes.

 ## Troubleshooting

+### Common errors and solutions

-- `Library 'X' not found on site`: verify `SP_LIBRARY_NAME` and site permissions.
+- **`Library 'X' not found on site`**: Verify `library` spelling and that the app has SharePoint access via Graph API permissions (`Sites.Read.All`, `Files.ReadWrite.All`)
-- `Destination folder does not exist`: create `SP_FOLDER_PATH` in SharePoint first.
+- **`Destination folder does not exist`**: Create the `directory` manually in SharePoint first, or use an existing folder
-- `File not found in SharePoint`: validate `SP_FOLDER_PATH` and `FILE_KEY`.
-- S3 read/write failures: check IAM policy, bucket policy, and key correctness.
-- Auth failures: verify tenant ID, client ID/secret, and Graph API app permissions.
+- **`File not found in SharePoint`**: Verify the file exists at the exact path `directory/filename`; check case sensitivity
+- **`S3 NoSuchBucket` or `NoSuchKey`**: Verify bucket name is correct, bucket exists in eu-west-2, and IAM principal has access
+- **`AccessDenied` (S3)**: Check IAM policy grants s3:GetObject/PutObject/HeadObject on the bucket
+- **`AADSTS65001` or Graph auth failures**: Verify app permissions (Sites.Read.All, Files.ReadWrite.All) are granted in Azure; may need admin consent
+- **`File transfer failed: Max retries exceeded`**: File chunk upload exceeded 5 consecutive failures; check network stability, S3/SharePoint availability, and file size
+- **Batch processing stops after 1 file**: This is expected behavior; fix the failed file's configuration and rerun

 ## Security considerations

-- Never commit `.env` files or secrets.
+- **Never commit `.env` files or secrets**: Add `.env` to `.gitignore`
-- Prefer workload identity/managed identity where possible in runtime platforms.
-- Scope AWS IAM and Azure Graph permissions to minimum required actions.
+- **Prefer managed identity**: Use workload identity or managed identity in AWS/Azure instead of storing static credentials
+- **Scope permissions tightly**:
+  - Azure: Limit app permissions to `Sites.Read.All` and `Files.ReadWrite.All` only
+  - AWS: Restrict IAM policy to specific bucket and prefix (e.g., `s3:arn:aws:s3:::bucket/prefix/*`)
-- Rotate client secrets regularly and store them in a secure secret manager.
+- **Rotate secrets**: Change Azure client secrets every 90 days and update secret manager
+- **Store secrets securely**: Use AWS Secrets Manager, Azure Key Vault, or Kubernetes secrets (never hardcode in env vars)
+- **Audit access**: Monitor S3 CloudTrail and SharePoint audit logs for sensitive data access
+- **Network isolation**: Consider running connector in private network with appropriate egress controls
+- **Data residency**: Ensure S3 bucket and SharePoint site comply with data residency requirements

 ## License